alyashour/CAFE/README.md

 # Calculator APP For Engineering Students (CAFES)
 I know what you're thinking...
-"Gosh Aly, a calculator app?!
+"A calculator app?!
 What are we 11 years old???!
 At least be a little creative."

 I get it, I get it... this is THE beginner computer science project.
 But this is no regular calculator app babes... nonono, this is *The* Calculator App TM.